Define your strategic vision and cascade it into a detailed action plan.

 In an increasingly changing environment, business as usual just won’t cut it.
 Strong leadership starts with the ability to set a clear direction and engage others in your innovative vision.

-Strategic planning is the process by which an executive team develops a strategy to drive significant value creation for shareholders, employees and customers on a 3 to 5 year horizon, and cascades it into short and medium term strategic challenges and action plans.
+Strategic planning is the process by which an executive team develops a strategy to drive significant value creation for shareholders, employees and customers from an 18-month to a 5-year horizon, and cascades it into short and medium term strategic challenges and action plans.

 - Extensive experience working on strategy engagements with mid-size businesses to large blue-chip corporations,